merlinvn/bookflow/.ai/prd.md

 - **Requirements**

-  1. Dynamically determine the next and previous chapters based on the current chapter’s position.
+  1. Dynamically determine the next and previous chapters based on the current chapter's position.
   2. Display these navigation links in a consistent location (e.g., at the bottom of each chapter).
   3. Ensure links accurately update when chapters are added or removed.